imbforge/NGSpipe2go/README.md

 # NGSpipe2go #

-A set of NGS data analysis tools and pipelines developed and utilised in the Bioinformatics Core Facility of the Institute of Molecular Biology in Mainz (https://www.imb.de/core-facilities/bioinformatics/).
+A set of NGS data analysis tools and pipelines developed and utilised at the Institute of Molecular Biology gGmbH in Mainz (https://www.imb.de/).
 Currently NGSpipe2go contains bpipe-based pipelines for QC, processing, analysis and visualisation of RNA-seq, ChIP-seq and DNA-seq data.

 ## Prerequisites ##
 ### RNA-seq pipeline ###